-Each class are given their own Prayer Book and faith Learning Journey.
-The Prayer Books are sent home to each child to fill with a prayer they have written themselves.
-The learning journeys look at each year group as a whole and how they learn about faith in different ways.
+Each class is given their own Prayer Book and Faith Learning Journey.
+The Prayer Books are sent home for each child to fill with a prayer they have written themselves.
+The Learning Journeys look at each year group as a whole and how they learn about faith in different ways.

 Each year we take part in a Lenten appeal.
 We alternate between fundraising for community based charities as well as global charities.